STEPHANIE PATTERSON, LMFT

 How much does therapy cost?

-Your cost depends on the length of your sessions.
-Currently 50 minute sessions are $135 and 80 minute sessions are $200.
-I accept credit card payments and store it via a secure online portal.
 I am an out-of-network provider for insurance.
-If you choose to use your insurance, you will be given a diagnosis that is shared with them through a super-bill.
-I can provide you a super-bill upon request.
-It is your responsibility to seek reimbursement through your insurance.
+If you choose to use insurance, a diagnosis will be shared with your provider via a super-bill, which I can provide upon request.
+It is your responsibility to submit the super-bill for reimbursement.
 Payment is due in full at the end of each session.
-See the Good Faith Estimate under Client Forms to help budget your therapy.

 Do you accept insurance?